microchip-pic-avr-solutions/microchip-iot-developer-guides-for-aws/connect-the-board-to-your-aws-account/README.md

 Open the [IAM module](https://console.aws.amazon.com/iam/home#/home) in AWS and select **Policies** in the menu on the left-hand side.
 Click **Create policy** and select the **JSON** tab.
 Copy and paste the contents of [MCHPProvToolAccess.json](./MCHPProvToolAccess.json) into the editor and click **Review Policy**.
 Name it `MCHPProvToolAccess` before clicking **Create policy**.

+> **Note**: The MCHPProvToolAccess.json file has been updated in newer revisions of this guide to reflect changes in the IoT Provisioning Tool.
+If you have already added the permissions at an earlier point, it is recommended to re-add them.

 ![How to create an IAM policy](./figures/iam-policy.png)

 ### Creating a New IAM User